ckuelker/quick-guide-en-us/Dev/Python/Environment/creating-virtual-environments.md

 ---

-The tool [virtualenv] uses the command-line path environment variable to create isolated **Python Virtual Environments**, much as [venv] does.
-Compared to **venv**, **virtualenv** provides additional functionality by supporting Python 2.7 and by providing convenient features for configuring, maintaining, duplicating, and troubleshooting the virtual environments.
+The [virtualenv] utility uses the command line path environment variable to create isolated **Python virtual environments**, similar to [venv].
+Compared to **venv**, **virtualenv** provides additional functionality by supporting Python 2.7 and providing convenient features for configuring, maintaining, duplicating, and debugging the virtual environments.

 Python **Virtual Environments** allow Python packages to be installed in an isolated (local) location, rather than being installed globally.

-Currently, there are two common tools for creating Python virtual environments:
+There are currently two popular tools for creating Python virtual environments:

 * [venv] (Python 3.4+) is part of Python since Python 3.3
 * [virtualenv] (Python 2.7+ and Python 3.3+)

-See [Pipenv] on how to manage multiple virtual environments.
-The recommended tool **pyvenv** for creating virtual environments for Python 3.3 and 3.4 is deprecated in Python 3.6.
-The use of [venv] is from Python 3.5 recommended for creating virtual environments.
+See [Pipenv] to manage multiple virtual environments.
+The **pyvenv** virtual environment creation tool recommended for Python 3.3 and 3.4 is deprecated in Python 3.6.
+The use of [venv] is recommended for creating virtual environments in Python 3.5 and later.

 ## Basic Usage venv